 While telemedicine is great for conditions that don’t need complex procedures, what if a patient needs a test?

 One answer to this problem is using at-home testing kits widely.
 That of course means making the kits easy to use and simplifying the procedure.
 And it’s what happens to any type of test, ranging from genetic dispositions to vitamin and minerals deficiencies.
 However, the technology is still not perfect, and some experts say that at-home testing kits still need more accessible user information provided with them and better smart return delivery methods.
 They have not yet reduced the burden put on hospitals and testing labs, but they allow people to take necessary precautions and check their health without needing to queue up at physical locations.

-Another way to tackle the issue of limited access to testing, is combining traditional medicine with telehealth.
-This hybrid method would involve setting up mobile testing labs that can be placed at schools and/or public offices or in vehicles that could travel to remote locations taking samples and delivering them to medical labs afterwards, with the test results being sent to patient via a text message or email.
+Another way to tackle the issue of limited access to testing is by combining traditional medicine with telehealth.
+This hybrid method would involve setting up mobile testing labs that can be placed at schools and/or public offices or in vehicles that could travel to remote locations taking samples and delivering them to medical labs afterward, with the test results being sent to a patient via a text message or email.